Skip to main content

 Updated over a week ago

-Once you've found a sponsor you're excited about working with, click or tap the Send Proposal button.
+When you've found a sponsor you're excited to work with, click Send Proposal to start connecting with the brand.

-Native sponsorships fit the content/topic of your episode, making them more authentic for brands and engaging for listeners.
+Native sponsorships align with your episode’s content or topic, making them more authentic for brands and engaging for listeners.

-Native host-read ads are a lot more engaging and less disruptive for listeners than traditional ad inserts.
-Note, you can be hired up to 3 times for each host-read ad format (ex.
-Mid-Roll, or Pre-Roll)
+Native host-read ads are much more engaging and less disruptive for listeners than traditional ad inserts.
+Note that you can be hired up to three times for each host-read ad format (e.g., Mid-Roll or Pre-Roll).

 Sponsorship Proposal Details: What to include in your message to the sponsor